 The sequential growth and intensification of structural deformation and displacement, beyond fire engineering design parameters, and the eventual failure of elements of construction in a building - during a fire and the 'cooling phase' afterwards - which, if unchecked, will result in disproportionate damage, and may lead to total building collapse.

-Note: Fire-induced progressive damage may commence long before there is any breach in the integrity of a fire compartment's boundaries.
+Note: Fire-induced progressive damage may commence a significant period of time before there is any breach in the integrity of a fire compartment's boundary.

 Real Fire: